-The 2015 Technical Panel on Assumptions and Methods, appointed by the Social Security Advisory Board, recommended substantially larger rates of decline than those assumed under the 2015 Trustees Report.
-Their recommendation was for an assumption of an overall average 1.00 percent annual reduction in the age-sex-adjusted death rate for the ultimate period (2040 to 2089), compared to the 0.71 percent overall average rate of decline for the 2015 Trustees Report.
-However, they supported having an age gradient (i.e., having the rates of improvement at younger ages be greater than rates of improvement at the older ages) and using cause-specific assumptions.
-Their 1.00 percent annual reduction recommendation was based on the average rate of reduction in the total population (all ages and causes combined) observed for the period since 1950.
-However, the mortality data through 2016 have continued to improve much less than was assumed for the 2015 through 2018 Trustees Reports.
-Based on recent slow rates of mortality improvement, the chairperson of the panel stated that she was glad that the Trustees did not follow the panel's recommendation for faster overall mortality reduction (see http://crr.bc.edu/briefs/social-securitys-financial-outlook-the-2016-update-in-perspective/).
+The 2015 Technical Panel on Assumptions and Methods, appointed by the Social Security Advisory Board, recommended an assumption of an overall average 1.00 percent annual reduction in the age-sex-adjusted death rate for the ultimate period (2040 to 2089), compared to the 0.71 percent overall average rate of decline used for the 2015 Trustees Report.
+However, they supported the Trustees' approach of having an age gradient (i.e., having the rates of improvement at younger ages be greater than rates of improvement at the older ages) and using cause-specific assumptions.